FullStackForger/fs-zeromq-examples/pub-sub-push-pull-api/README.md

 > It is important you run `registry-client` before you run `service-client`

-If you run `service-client` as the last service, because of PUB-SUB connection between them.
+Run `registry-client` as the last service to keep PUB-SUB connection in sync.
 Otherwise, registry will publish messages and because of missing subscribers they will be dropped.

 If have similar architecture in production order of starting services doesn't really matter.
-Some request will not be processed either way as it takes time to (1) startup the service and (2) establish connection between services.
+Some request will not be processed either way as it takes time to (1) startup the service and
+(2) establish connection between services.